-Faculty members will follow the state rules and regulations for official university travel and should familiarize themselves with state policies.
+Faculty members will follow the state rules and regulations for official university travel and should familiarize themselves with state policies75.
 The University promotes the professional growth which is accomplished by attendance at professional meetings.
 When available, the University will allocate funds for reimbursing faculty for all or part of the expenses incurred on authorized trips.
-A travel authorization form should be submitted and approved by the budgetary head one week prior to departure.
+A travel authorization form76 should be submitted and approved by the budgetary head one week prior to departure.

 Travel may be reimbursed from University funds only when it is clearly for the conduct of official University business or in the interest of the University.
-Each travel-related absence from regular duties must have advance approval by the, school, or director, Dean and VPAA regardless of whether the travel is to be reimbursed from University or other funds.
-Travel to states, nations, or territories outside the continental United States must be approved through University channels by the University of Louisiana at Monroe President prior to the time the travel occurs.
+Each travel-related absence from regular duties must have advance approval by the department, school, or division head regardless of whether the travel is to be reimbursed from University or other funds.
+Travel to states, nations, or territories outside the continental United States must be approved through University channels by the University of Louisiana System Board of Supervisors' President prior to the time the travel occurs.

-Faculty members traveling for professional or University business must make appropriate arrangements acceptable to the, school, or director for handling their official duties, particularly teaching responsibilities.
+Faculty members traveling for professional or University business must make appropriate arrangements acceptable to the department, school, or division head for handling their official duties, particularly teaching responsibilities.
 Check with the Dean's office to determine if a class coverage form is required.
 Under normal circumstances, classes should not be canceled or rescheduled.